zstenger93/python_piscine/README.md

 ### Exercise 01, 02, 03

-Here we had to create 3 diagramm about different parts of the data, 2 plot and 1 scatter
+Create 3 diagramm about different parts of the data, 2 plot and 1 scatter

 ## Day 4: OOP

+Replayed Game of Thrones in python, genius references where the Lennister class takes everything

 ## Day 5: Dod

 ### Exercise 00

+Statistic and kwargs

 ### Exercise 01